miipel/uptheimage/README.md

 # Up the image

-Meant to upload images from your phone to firebase storage.
+Upload images from your phone to firebase storage.

 ## Getting Started